 Even natural remedies can be toxic, especially when people consume them in large amounts.

 When people eat toxic amounts of something, the liver comes under pressure to filter the toxins from the body.
-In severe cases, this results in liver damage or liver failure.
+In severe cases, this can result in liver damage or liver failure.

-Some websites claim to sell abortions pills online, but many of these pills are not genuine.
+Some websites claim to sell abortion pills, but many of these pills are not genuine.
 In some cases, they could be harmful.
 Products from other countries can contain contaminants from heavy metals.
-The Food and Drug Administration (FDA) or other authorities do not monitor these products, which means the public is not protected.
+The Food and Drug Administration (FDA) and other authorities do not monitor these products, which means the public is not protected.

-Hemorrhaging means major blood loss.
-While all surgeries, including surgical abortions, carry the risk of heavy bleeding, an abortion by an unqualified person increases that risk significantly.
+Hemorrhaging is major blood loss.
+While all surgeries, including surgical abortions, carry the risk of heavy bleeding, an abortion performed by an unqualified person increases that risk significantly.

 Internal bleeding is life threatening and may go unnoticed until it is too late to stop it.